vandavey/SvcScan/README.md

 To run the prebuilt application executable, no dependencies are required.

-To compile this application, the following [Boost](https://www.boost.org/) C++ libraries and their dependencies must be installed through [vcpkg](https://github.com/Microsoft/vcpkg):
+To compile this application, the following [Boost](https://www.boost.org/) C++ libraries and their dependencies must be installed through [vcpkg](https://github.com/Microsoft/vcpkg) using triplets `x64-windows-static` and `x86-windows-static`:

 * [Boost.Algorithm](https://www.boost.org/doc/libs/1_85_0/libs/algorithm/doc/html/index.html)
     > Library for various general purpose algorithms.